dmprofe/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 - When a function is declared, it may use `this`, but that `this` has no value until the function is called.
 - A function can be copied between objects.
 - When a function is called in the "method" syntax: `object.method()`, the value of `this` during the call is `object`.

+> ![t]- t: "a function can be copied between objects".
+>
+> I'm not sure of what this refers to of this article.
+In any case, we've
+> seen that functions are not "deep copied" when assigned, but just
+> reference copied (they work as Objects, non-primitive).

 Please note that arrow functions are special: they have no `this`.
 When `this` is accessed inside an arrow function, it is taken from outside.